A recovery plan for nature

 Cumbernauld Living Landscape aims to enhance, restore and reconnect green areas of the town.

-Over 50% of Cumbernauld’s town centre is made up of green spaces: parks, woodlands and gardens.
+Cumbernauld is an extremely green town, with many people living within ten minutes of greenspaces such as parks, woodlands and reserves.
 However, these areas are often disconnected from one another and many are not as good for people – or wildlife – as they should be.

-Without good quality, healthy places people and wildlife cannot flourish.
+Without good quality and healthy greenspaces, people and wildlife cannot flourish.
 Working closely with the local community, we need to ensure that healthy places are at the heart of the town’s future.
 The Cumbernauld Living Landscape’s long-term vision is for a green network in the town, providing clean air, water and retreats from the busyness of everyday life.